pivotal-cf/bookbinder/README.md

 ### Installation

-_The Bookbinder gem is now known as Bookbindery!
+_The Bookbinder gem is now known as bookbindery!
 Please update your Gemfiles accordingly._

 To install, add the following to your Gemfile: